lkotipal/pdxparse/README.md

 ## To do
 Feel extremely free to help with any of these or the issues, I honestly doubt I can do any of these except maybe the additonal formatting

+* Clean up code (probably never, cause I'm not good enough, but should still be done)
 * Add parser for national focuses
 * Have script look for triggers in national focuses
 * Add more formatting for various lines, best case scenarion minimal editing is needed to place it on the wiki